fwilleke80/com_audioarchive/README.md

 The list supports Joomla access levels and category permissions.
 Individual clip access is also enforced by archive queries, clip detail pages, playback, analysis delivery, downloads, modules, content placeholders, tag counts, and Smart Search.

-On a frontend clip detail page, a user who has `core.edit` permission for the clip—or `core.edit.own` for a clip they created—sees an **Edit clip** button.
-It opens the Joomla backend clip editor in a new tab, leaving the public page open.
+On a frontend clip detail page, an authorised user sees an **Edit clip** button when Joomla's global frontend-editing option is enabled.
+The button opens a native site-side form for title, alias, category, tags, description, recording date, and—when `core.edit.state` is granted—publication state, access level, and publication dates.
+Original-file replacement, analysis generation, and other technical actions remain administrator-only.

 ### Integrity and maintenance